jasonmkfu/the-readability-sql-style-guide/Style Guide.md

     , SA.SubCategoryId;
 </pre>
 # Parentheses
+Similar to evaluating mathematical equations where the order of operations is applied to determine the order to evaluate different portions of the equation, when using multiple, different logical operators, it is important to use parentheses to define the order in which the SQL engine evaluates logical operator comparisons.
+## <span style="color: green">A. Good</span>
 * Parentheses must be used when using OR logic

-## <span style="color: green">A. Good</span>
 <pre>
 SELECT
       CU.Name